Holographic complexity of hyperbolic black holes: Conclusion and discussion

 In our result, we find that the dilaton field can accelerate the growth rate of holographic complexity for the hyperbolic black hole.
-This accelerated effect leads to the violation of Lloyd bound in the late time limit.
-In previous work \cite{An:2018xhv,Cai:2017sjv}, authors studied the holographic complexity of spherical EMD system with $k=1$, $\alpha^2=1$.
+This accelerated effect leads to the violation of the Lloyd bound in the late time limit.
+In previous work \cite{An:2018xhv,Cai:2017sjv}, authors studied the holographic complexity of a spherical EMD system with $k=1$, $\alpha^2=1$.
 The late time growth rate is $2M-\mu Q-D$ and the dilaton field contribution $D$ appears to slow down the growth of complexity.
 Despite lacking rigorous proof, many arguments have been suggested to explain this effect.
 In \cite{Zhang:2017nth}, authors related this slowing effect to the breaking of conformal symmetry.
-In \cite{Ghodrati:2018hss}, it is explained that the dilaton field actually describes how strongly the open strings would be proportional to one another.
-In another word, the coupling constant is decided by the expectation value of the dilaton field.
+In \cite{Ghodrati:2018hss}, it is explained that the dilaton field actually describes how strongly the open strings couple to one another.
+In other words, the coupling constant is decided by the expectation value of the dilaton field.
 The state with many interacting strings will be hard to move to another state so the complexity rate will be lower.
 The accelerated effect found in this article may alert us to reconsider the effect of dilaton on holographic complexity.

-There are still many pther topics that deserve further discussion.
+There are still many other topics that deserve further discussion.
 An interesting feature of the hyperbolic model is that the boundary is conformal to a de Sitter spacetime.
 An interesting direction is to discuss the complexity of quantum field theory in de Sitter spacetime and compare it with the bulk computation in this article.
-The boundary side may provide more evidence of a possible explanation for the abnormal behaviour mentioned above.
-Besides, we only apply CA conjecture in this article.
+The boundary side may provide more evidence for a possible explanation for the abnormal behavior mentioned above.
+Additionally, we only apply CA conjecture in this article.
 It can be interesting to apply other conjectures such as CV conjecture and CV 2.0 and compare their result to our CA calculation.

-\acknowledgments We thank Shubho R. Roy for helpful discussions.
-This work was supported in part by the NSF of China under Grant No. 11905298.
+\acknowledgments J.R. thanks Shubho R. Roy for helpful discussions.
+This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.~11905298, and Fundamental Research Funds for the Central Universities, Sun Yat-sen University under Grant No.~23qnpy61.